mattiav90/AlexNet/README.md

 <!-- README  -->

 ## train the floating point alexnet ##
-to train the floating point AlexNet, make sure that in the config file pruning is false, set the number of epochs and run.
+to train the floating point AlexNet, make sure that in the config file, the pruning variable is false, set the number of epochs and run.

 python3 main.py

+to test the dense model that is in the google folder, type:

+python3 main.py --test models/fp/0/name.pt

 ## introduce sparsity in the dense alexnet model ##
-to introduce sparsity in the dense alexnet model, set the configuration file to pruning=True, set the desired final sparsity. let pruning_every be 2.
+once the dense model is traned we can introduce sparsity in it. to introduce sparsity in the dense alexnet model, set the configuration file to pruning=True, set the desired final sparsity. let pruning_every be 2.
+Set the desired number of epochs (maybe 15).
 run:

-python3 main.py --load model/dense_alexnet_model.pt
+python3 main.py --load model/fp/0/dense_alexnet_model.pt

 This will load the previously trained alexnet dense model and progressively apply pruning to it.

-## testing pruning ##
-all the fp dense and unstructured sparsity models are in the zip file. they are testable with
+to test the pruned models you can type:

 python3 main.py --test models/fp/0/qat_False_bits_8_pruning_False_sparsity_0_acc_87.pt
 python3 main.py --test models/fp/25/qat_False_bits_8_pruning_True_sparsity_27_acc_88.pt